 1. PROHIBITED TRANSACTIONS

 This one is extremely important and I can’t stress it enough.
-As we all know, there are tons of dishonest people in World.
+As we all know, there are tons of dishonest people in the world.
 More and more often we pick up the newspaper to see people like Bernie Madoff, who have swindled people out of millions through their Ponzi schemes.
-The last thing you would ever want to do is have your precious retirement account fall prey to these scam artists.

 3. Unrelated Business Income Tax “UBIT” – This is a BIGGIE